jacksonsr/Smartthings/README.md

 I am very new at Groovy so some of the code that I have written may not be  "up to snuff" or just plain BAD.
 If you are a groovy programmer, I would be more than happy for someone to show me how to make my code better.
 My coding experience goes back over 30 years ago and involved using BASIC.
 I started on a TRS80 and moved to Commodores, Sinclairs and eventually IBM PC's and their clones.

-I also did some industrial programming using "Relay Ladder Logic", mainly boolean, on Texas Instruments and Eagle Signal programmable controlers.
+I also did some industrial programming using "Relay Ladder Logic", mainly boolean, on Texas Instruments and Eagle Signal programmable controllers.

 Thanks for looking around.